The application deadline for 2023–2024 placements is 5:00 PM (CST) on Friday, February 3, 2023.

 Participation occurs in progressive stages dependent upon student interests, time commitment, and successful mastery of therapeutic techniques.
 Students will initially observe evaluations and treatment sessions, then participate in the supervised practice of CBT/ERP techniques.
 Students will be expected to progress and “take the lead” in joint therapy sessions, with an ultimate goal of being able to conduct portions of treatment protocols more independently as assigned by faculty supervisors.
-Students take rotations in covering brief phone screen interviews (which may be completed from off–site).
 Students have opportunities to assist in the development and delivery of new clinical programs, support groups, and research projects at the center, as well as participate in presenting community workshops and lectures.
 Assigned readings and participation in KCCAT's weekly team meeting are required.

 Interested applicants are asked to send a letter of fit and interest, current curriculum vitae (CV), and copy of their graduate transcript (unofficial okay).
 Final candidates will be asked to attend an on–site interview and supply 2–3 letters of recommendation (two minimum, at least one being from primary mentor and one from a clinical supervisor).
 Letters of recommendation should be provided directly from the writer and sent via email or US Mail.